Motor Setup

 Before starting to connect, setup or run the Accelerated Systems controller READ THE FOLLOWING:

-Make sure to wear appropriate PPE (Personal Protective Equipment) when working with batteries or moving parts
+- Make sure to wear appropriate PPE (Personal Protective Equipment) when working with Batteries or moving parts.

-Use Insulated Tools to protect from electric shock
+- Use Insulated Tools to protect from electric shock.

-Make sure the Battery or Power Source is Disconnected or in the OFF position before making any connections the area around the vehicle must be clear.
+- Make sure the Battery or Power Source is Disconnected or in the OFF position before making any connections.
 The area around the vehicle must be clear.

-Keep all People, Children and Pets away from the vehicle when testing or running the system.
+- Keep all People, Children and Pets away from the vehicle when testing or running the system.
 The motor will rotate during setup and testing.

-Before testing the Motor/Vehicle make sure the Wheels are off the ground and supported on an approved Bike Stand or Automotive Jack Stands
+- Before testing the Motor/Vehicle make sure the Wheels are off the ground and supported on an approved Bike Stand or Automotive Jack Stands.

-Alternatively the Motor must be secured to a Workbench Vice or a Solid Stand to keep it in place for testing.
+- Alternatively the Motor must be secured to a Workbench Vice or a Solid Stand to keep it in place for testing.

-Make sure all moving parts (e.g. Pedals, Wheels) are clear to move in either direction.
+- Make sure all moving parts (e.g. Pedals, Wheels) are clear to move in either direction.

 Configuration